Custody & Parenting Time FAQs

 How do I get the court’s approval to move the children out of the state of Michigan?

-Parents may agree to a change of residence(domicile) by signing an agreement(stipulation).
-The agreement is put in the form of an order and signed by the Judge which becomes an order of the court.
-If you and the other parent do not agree to the move, you may file a motion that asks the court to enter an order allowing you to move the children.
+If you or the other parent want to move, you may file a Motion Regarding Domicile/Legal Residence that asks the court to enter an order allowing you to move the children and the reasons for doing so.
 Filing a motion or notifying the Friend of Court that you intend to move the children does NOT allow you to move the children.
 You must obtain a court order approving the move.

 The other parent will not let me telephone my child.
 What can Friend of Court do?